-Travel is travel no matter where you go, the typical tips for travel apply no matter where you go: follow the walking path, stay where there are plenty of people, and don’t solo tour, it is common sense.
+Travel is travel no matter where you go; the typical travel tips apply no matter where you go: follow the walking path, stay where there are plenty of people, and don’t solo tour; it is common sense.

 Download the Free Printable Walking Tour List For Willemstad